Germany's Customs and Traditions

 I have the habit of escaping breakfast when I am not working.
 But whenever I have to go to work, I eat one piece of German bread with salami or gouda cheese so that I have the strength to massage my clients, as it is hard work.
 I am not hungry at all in the morning, only late at night.
 Maybe that is why I am still full when I wake up in the morning.

-You don't have to skip breakfast like me because as we all know, breakfast is the very important meal of the day.
-When you are a hard working woman or man you have to fill your stomach with food so you will not collapse while working.
+You don't have to skip breakfast like me because, as we all know, breakfast is a very important meal of the day.
+When you are hard-working, you have to fill your stomach with food so you will not collapse while working.

 What Is in a Traditional German Breakfast?

-- Bread rolls (or as we called these in German: Broetchen / Brötchen) made of rye or multi-grain flour.
+- Bread rolls (or as we call these in German: Broetchen/Brötchen) are made of rye or multi-grain flour.

 - Multi-grain, brown or rye bread.

 - Nutella or nougat bread spread.